karthikeya-proj/karthikeya-proj/README.md

 # About Me:
-Hi, I'm Naga Karthikeya<br>I'm a final-year B.Tech student specializing in Artificial Intelligence and Machine Learning at Alliance University, Bangalore.<br> Currently working on projects in AI, ML, RL and Generative AI while exploring modern web development with a focus on clean and intuitive user interfaces.<br> Passionate about turning innovative ideas into impactful projects, and actively showcasing my skills through GitHub.<br> Continuously learning and staying up-to-date with the latest in tech, tools, and best practices.
+Hi, I'm Naga Karthikeya<br>I'm a final-year B.Tech student specializing in Artificial Intelligence and Machine Learning at Alliance University, Bangalore.<br> Currently working on projects in AI, ML, RL and Generative AI while exploring modern web development .<br> Passionate about turning innovative ideas into impactful projects, and actively showcasing my skills through GitHub.<br> Continuously learning and staying up-to-date with the latest in tech, tools, and best practices.

 ##